tremho/odp-documentation/bookshelf/Shelf 1 Getting Started/uefi/src/patina-dxe-core-qemu_code.md

 Read more about the construction and differences of the Patina code base in the [Patina Documentation](https://sturdy-adventure-nv32gqw.pages.github.io/)

 ## How does this come together?
 Within the patina-dxe-core-qemu repository there is a primary file at `bin\q35_dxe_core.rs` that controls the monolithic construction of the core and its various components.
-Inpecting this file, we see a key function, `Core::defualt()` that is the launching point for a number of `.with_component()` and `.with_config()` calls chained together to construct the complement of our firmware image.
+Inpecting this file, we see a key function, `Core::default()` that is the launching point for a number of `.with_component()` and `.with_config()` calls chained together to construct the complement of our firmware image.

 Patina uses a Dependency-Injection scheme to map components and their configurations into the dispatch mechanism, and this is where the registration comes together.